natlungfy/natlungfy.github.io/_posts/2017-10-05-michelle-chan-weava-profile.md

 When Chan learnt that she could meet with Gary Liu, Pun said she got “really excited”.
 She had been looking forward to his advice when her team found themselves at a critical junction—they had to make a decision that would change their product’s target market.
 “Liu was the right person for [Chan] to talk to.
 He had been there before,” said Pun.

-Despite the fatigue from replying emails and back-to-back meetings in the day, Chan left the meeting in Admiralty with a slight spring in her step.
+Despite the fatigue from replying emails and back-to-back meetings in the day, Chan left the meeting in Admiralty smiling from ear to ear.
 As a recently turned full-time entrepreneur and a paying employer of three, she was uncertain of the future, but also as determined as she could ever be.
 "Time is always a startup's enemy,” she said.
 “But in the coming few years, we are going to build a productivity tool that everyone will use."